-The contrast agent assists in diagnosis and staging a tumour, and it helps to guide treatment decisions and planning.
-MRI with a contrast agent is known to be a superior imaging method compared to unenhanced imaging without a contrast agent.
-It is one of the keys to assessing and selecting patients eligible for metastatic resection or locally directed non-surgical treatment.
-MRI with a contrast agent is also used to determine if a given treatment has been effective, and/or for surveillance of possible recurrence of disease.
+It is well established that liver MRI with a contrast agent is superior to an examination without contrast when it comes to information value.
+This is important for management planning, for example to assess and select patients eligible for metastatic resection or locally directed non-surgical treatment.
+MRI with contrast is also used to determine if a given treatment has been effective, and/or for surveillance of possible recurrence of disease.